Barack Obama ‘Staging’ Charlottesville Riots Is ‘Completely Plausible,’ Says Idaho Rep

 An Idaho lawmaker is supporting the conspiracy theory that former President Barack Obama may have been behind “staging” the riots in Charlottesville, Virginia, as part of a plan to help bring down President Donald Trump.
 Idaho Rep. Bryan Zollinger is causing outrage for suggesting that it’s “completely plausible” that Obama may have had a hand masterminding the white supremacist rally that broke into violence.

-On Friday, Zollinger posted a conspiracy theory on Facebook that implied Barack Obama, along with top Democrats like billionaire George Soros and Virginia Gov. Terry McAuliffe, had a hand in setting up the rally, the Idaho Statesman reports.
+On Friday, Zollinger posted a conspiracy theory on Facebook that implied Barack Obama, along with top Democrats like billionaire George Soros and Virginia Gov. Terry McAuliffe, had a hand in setting up the rally, the Post Register reports.

 “I’m not saying it is true, but I am suggesting that it is completely plausible,” Zollinger wrote on Facebook.